-For the majority, individual property rates are calculated by multiplying the property's capital valuation (as determined by the South Australian Valuer-General), by a rate in the dollar.
+Individual property rates are calculated by multiplying the property's capital valuation (as determined by the South Australian Valuer-General), by a rate in the dollar.

 Council considers that rates based on the capital value of the property provide the fairest method of distributing the rate burden across all ratepayers.